zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-request-container.md

 ## Request a container from the standby pool

 ### [CLI](#tab/cli)
 Request a container group from a standby pool using [az container create](/cli/azure/container) and specifying the standby pool and container group profile.
+For more information on using config maps during container requests, see [use config maps](container-instances-config-map.md).

 ```azurecli-interactive
 az container create \